shivaura/testing/README.md

 # testing
-this repository is just for the testing purposes
+This repository is just for the testing purposes.